-The SHE'S are four natives of San Francisco who grew up as best friends in a city brimming with music.
+The She's are four natives of San Francisco who grew up as best friends in a city brimming with music.
 Inspired by their surroundings, each other, boredom and surfer boys, they began writing and performing their own brand of west-coast-garage-pop.
-They have played with touring bands such as GIRLS, The Morning Benders, Magic Kids, and Dominant Legs.
+They have played with touring bands such as GIRLS, The Morning Benders, The Thermals, Unknown Mortal Orchestra, and The Stone Foxes.

 "We have reported on The She’s in these (web) pages on several occasions, so of this night let us say primarily this: you can scratch “teen” off in front of “band.”
 This is one of the best bands in town, period.
 Their songwriting, their vocal arrangements, their tight playing and their polished yet completely unspoiled, cheery stage presence put them head and shoulders above volumes of their drinking-age peers."

-The SHE'S first full length record was released on November 29th, 2011.
+The SHE'S first full length record was released in November 2011, and they just finished recording an EP July 2013.

 Sami Bass, vocals